-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Florida State University Real Estate Foundation, Inc. (The Real Estate Foundation), which comprise the statements of net position as of June 30, 2022 and 2021, and the related statements of revenues, expenses, and changes in net position and cash flows for the years ended, and the related notes to financial statements, and have issued our report thereon dated October 5, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of Florida State University Real Estate Foundation, Inc. (the Real Estate Foundation), which comprise the statements of net position, revenues, expenses, and changes in net position, and cash flows for the years ended, and the related notes to the financial statements and have issued our report thereon dated September 26, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Real Estate Foundation's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Real Estate Foundation's internal control.
+In planning and performing our audit of the financial statements, we considered the Real Estate Foundation's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Real Estate Foundation's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Real Estate Foundation's internal control.